westlake-repl/Cryo-IEF/README.md

 ![create root path](./readme_figure/test_case_step5.png)

-Click the buttons in the third column to run the pipeline.
-Information generated during execution will be displayed in the gray box on the left.
+Click `run` to initiate the pipeline.
+Execution details will be displayed in the gray box on the left.

 ![create root path](./readme_figure/test_case_step6.png)